WD22 Intelligence Updated April 2026Source: Northumbria Police Police

 On or near Parking Area Map

-On or near Thornton Court Map
+On or near Cleeve Court Map

 Violence and sexual offences: 2